user5423/ProAssignment/README.md

+## NOTE: Nmap scans can take sometimes 10 minutes.

+So if your scan request is in "runningScans" you know execution was initated succesfuly.
+So come back later or view a pre-done scan in the "scan Reports" tab

 ## NOTE 1: If you didn't install it and you ran the nmap scan.
 You need to save the reports.json with an empty array []